ChalmersGU-data-structure-courses/lab-system/README.md

 You may wish to save this as a Python file `<my course>.py`.
 To operate on the course in the future, you can then start an interpreter with `python -i <my course>.py` with the object `course` preloaded.

+The Python interpreter supports autocompletion.
+To get help on (e.g., course or lab) function `f`, run `help(f)`.

 ### Adding graders on GitLab

-To add or invite teachers from Canvas to the GitLab graders group, run
+To add or invite teachers from Canvas to the GitLab graders group, run:
 ```
 course.add_teachers_to_gitlab()
 ```